RedPRL/cooltt/README.md

 ## blott

-An implementation of normalization by evaluation (nbe) & semantic type checking for Martin-Löf Type Theory with dependent products, dependent sums, natural numbers, id, box, and a cumulative hierarchy of universes.
-This implementation supports eta-rules for box, pi, and sigma.
+An implementation of normalization by evaluation (nbe) & semantic type checking for Martin-Löf Type Theory with dependent products, dependent sums, natural numbers, id, and a cumulative hierarchy of universes.
+This implementation supports eta-rules for pi, and sigma.

 For examples, see the `test/` directory.